Questions

 Should I go?

-If we have no auxiliary or modal verbs, we add the auxiliary verb 'do', 'does', or 'did' to form questions:
+If the sentence has no auxiliary or modal verbs, the auxiliary verb 'do', 'does', or 'did' is added to form questions:

 Do you usually exercise?